Mortichar/semi-modify-game-speed/README.md

 To install in chrome,  please look further below in the ['0.3' section](https://gitlab.com/aldousWatts/SEMI#anchor-03).

-Please note that the repository has changed, and to install in a method other than using the Mozilla Add-on Database you need to download the source subdirectory, not the entire SEMI repository.
+Please note that the repository has changed, and to install in a method other than using the Mozilla Add-on Database above you need to download the source subdirectory, not the entire SEMI repository.

 ## SEMI is a Firefox and Chrome browser extension for the fun idle web game Melvor Idle.